When I asked if anyone wanted an extended version of my first health post, What’s the Secret, I didn’t expect circa 5000 of you to say YES!

 2. Shift your attitude

-Focus on fuelling your body.
+Focus on fueling your body.
 Remove any anxiety around food.
 By enjoying food and being more relaxed about eating, you will find yourself feeling satisfied and no longer craving ‘bad foods’ because you are no longer depriving yourself.

 One reader wrote about how she went to Italian, ordered the pasta she craved with a glass of wine, savoured every mouthful and felt satisfied.
 She didn’t order the ‘healthier’ option and then have desert or chocolate when she got home, as she might usually have done.
 She was satisfied and happy.